 What is an exempt employee?

-One criterion for exempt status for employees is having high-level responsibilities.
+One criterion for exempt status for employees includes having high-level responsibilities.
 These job duties have specific responsibilities that qualify them for exemption.
 There are three main categories that exempt job duties are divided into.

 1. Executive exemption

-In order to fall under executive exemption, an employee must be able to meet the following requirements:
+To fall under executive exemption, an employee must be able to meet the following requirements:

 - Manage your small business